yutingli75/yutingli75.github.io/_pages/teaching.md

 ### Bachelor and Master theses

 I advise theses on topics in semantics, pragmatics, psycholinguistics, prosody and on social meaning.
-To write a thesis with me, you will ideally have taken at least one course with me so that your thesis can build on the course content.
+To write a thesis with me, you should ideally have taken at least one course with me so that your thesis can build on the course content.

 These [guidelines](https://github.com/judith-tonhauser/teaching-materials/blob/master/6_paper-and-thesis-guidelines.pdf) (which are frequently updated) provide information on my expectations regarding the content, organization and mechanics of theses (and term papers) as well as on how I grade theses (and term papers).
 Please review them carefully if you are thinking of writing a thesis with me.
 I also go over these guidelines in courses that require a term paper.